safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 But their ability to know the raw data that is being communicated is limited by the security of our encrypted transport layer.
-Their ability to statistically correlate traffic to new records on the Distributed Ledger is frustrated by the random delays and anonymised publishing routes taken by Nodes.
+Their ability to statistically correlate traffic to new records on the Distributed Ledger is frustrated by the random delays and anonymized publishing routes taken by Nodes.

 While they can’t see the contents of the data, passive observers could see increased traffic to and from Clients at specific moments, e.g. when a new